 - Health professionals with a master's or doctoral degree may enroll in the online graduate certificate in human nutrition and functional medicine.
-The curriculum includes eight of the 17 required courses in the MS-HNFM program. - Minimum cumulative graduate GPA of 3.0. - Prior college coursework in biology (minimum three semester credits or four quarter credits), physiology or anatomy/physiology (minimum three semester credits or four quarter credits), nutrition, and biochemistry (minimum three semester credits or four quarter credits) are required. - An interview with the MS-HNFM directors or a program instructor.
+The curriculum includes eight of the 17 required courses in the MS-HNFM program. - Minimum cumulative graduate GPA of 3.0. - Prior college coursework in biology (minimum three semester credits or four quarter credits), physiology or anatomy/physiology (minimum three semester credits or four quarter credits), nutrition, and biochemistry (minimum three semester credits or four quarter credits) are required.
+Prerequisite coursework must be completed with a grade of C or higher. - An interview with the MS-HNFM directors or a program instructor.